olyckne/cassie-webclient/README.md

 - Uses [socket.io](http://socket.io) to communicate with Cassie server.
 - Uses [Laravel](http://laravel.com/) web framework
 - and [Bootstrap](http://getbootstrap.com) for good looking stuff.
-- Uses github for authorization
+- Uses username-password or github for authorization

 ### Install
 --
 - Make sure you meet [Laravels requirements](http://laravel.com/docs/install#requirements)
 - Download
+- For username-password authorization
+  - Setup credentials in bundles/fileoatuh/users.php
+- For github authorization:
+  - Set up an application on github
   - Set your github username in bundles/fileoauth/users.php
+  - Setup your id and client in application/controllers/auth.php
+  - That's it, and it isn't that nice, I know.

 ### Customize
 --